larsks/rpi-kiosk/README.md

 You will need to set the following variables, for which there are no
 defaults:

-- `ssid` -- the name of an open wireless network to which the kiosk will connect.
-Configuration should be more flexible and support networks that require authentication.
-Patches always welcome!
+- `wifi_ssid` -- the name of an open wireless network to which the kiosk will connect.
+There are other `wifi_*` configuration variables; see `roles/kiosk/templates/wpa_supplicant.conf` for details.

 - `ssh_public_key` -- a verbatim public ssh key, or a URL pointing to a public ssh key.
 See the [authorized_key module][] documentation.